IgVincon/IgVincon/README.md

 # 👋 Hi there,
 I’m @IgVincon, former research assistant transitioning to software development.
 Previously, I worked as a core team member of [INDI](https://www.ineed.edu.uy/socioemocional/experiencias/inventario-de-desarrollo-infantil-indi.html) (a national scale applied research project) as a research assistant doing data analysis with Python.
 This brought me closer to the development side of things and got drawn in by the use of problem-solving skills and the possibility of creating something from scratch.
-Currently working as a Configuration Engineer for an American IT company working in the insurance sector.
+Currently working as a Configuration Engineer for an American IT company that provides services for the insurance sector.

 My stack so far: ✔️
 - Python, Java, Pascal (learned this one while doing Programming 101)